royaljuggy/CaesarCipher/README.md

 ## Decrypt

-Users select an text encrypted through Caesar Cipher and a directory of databases to decrypt the text.
+Users select a text encrypted through Caesar Cipher and a directory of databases to decrypt the text.